raiedkhan/Board_Inf_Recr_Drive/README.md

-## To run the app, clone stage 2 app and Follow commands:
+## To run the app, clone stage 2 app and follow the below commands:
 ### 1.npm install<br>
 ### 2.npm start

 <hr>

+## Daywise track of Project

 ### Day0(6-9-20):
 1.Learned Hooks in react<br>